Tarunkmr0023/Tarunkmr0023/README.md

 - 👋 Hi, I’m @Tarunkmr0023
-- Working as Associate Engineer at @Nagarro
+- Working as SDE(Engineer) at @Nagarro
-- 👀 I’m interested in competitive programmming, web development and machine learning.
+- 👀 I’m interested in competitive programming, web development, and machine learning.
 - 🌱 I’m currently learning Web Development and Competitive Programming.
-- 📫 Linked in : www.linkedin.com/in/tarun0023
+- 📫 Linked in: www.linkedin.com/in/tarun0023